Changing the PIN codes and PUK code of the ID-card

 • Step 1: open the RIA DigiDoc application on your phone

 Insert your ID-card in to the card reader and select ‘My eID’.
-Wait until your data has been retrieved by the RIA DigiDoc app and open ‘PIN/PUK CODES AND CERTIFICATES’.
+Wait until your data has been retrieved by the RIA DigiDoc app and open ‘PIN codes and certificates’.

 Step 2: select the PIN you are about to change